VitanovG/Regex_Serial_Plotter/README.md

 - Install [Qt 5.12.0](https://download.qt.io/archive/qt/5.12/5.12.0/)
 - Add Qt/bin to path for the compiler in use (MingW)
 - git clone https://github.com/ColinDuquesnoy/QDarkStyleSheet into "Regex_Serial_Plotter/res/qdark_stylesheet"
+- Delete IconCache.db from Appdata/Local (Only if icon changed but not showing because of windows bug)
 - Open project in Qt creator and Build Release
 - Find build folder and copy "release" dir to "Regex_Serial_Plotter/build"
+- Edit the installer.iss to include the correct version numbering
 - Run make_installer.bat (this will package the .dlls into an installer at Regex_Serial_Plotter/build/installer/*.exe)
 - Install the application